akshatsood2249/akshatsood2249/README.md

 <h1 align=center> Akshat Sood </h1>

-Hi There 👋 I would like to introduce myself as **Akshat Sood** 😎 , a versitile and diligent tyro in sphere of **Data Science** 📊 , **Robotics** 🤖 and **Competitve Programming** 💖 utilizing each and every oppurtunity to deliver my best performances at all stages of life.
-I am currently working on diverse domains of Data Science exploring the gargantuan set 🐋 of data and segragating an optimal part of it to automate the boring stuffs and computing predictions in real world scenario
+<p align=center>Hi There 👋 I would like to introduce myself as <b>Akshat Sood</b> 😎 , a versitile and diligent tyro in sphere of <b>Data Science</b> 📊 , <b>Robotics</b> 🤖 and <b>Competitve Programming</b> 💖 utilizing each and every oppurtunity to deliver my best performances at all stages of life.
+I am currently working on diverse domains of Data Science exploring the gargantuan set 🐋 of data and segragating an optimal part of it to automate the boring stuffs and computing predictions in real world scenario</p>

 > *Never underestimate the weak and overestimate the strong*